SpenceKonde/DxCore/README.md

 ### For the DA, DB, DD and DU-series parts
 The maximum rated spec is 24 MHz **across the entire voltage and temperature range.**
 And that temperature range is pretty nuts - 105C for I-spec and 125C for E-spec.
 With waterproofing, you could run at the bottom of a pot of boiling water!
 Maybe you're making a still for making moonshine, but you want the control system entirely internal to make it easier to camouflage.
-There are *lots* of reasons not to set up an unlicensed 'still with a control board in the reboiler (legal, chemical, flavor, sanity, difficulty of water-and-ethanol-proofing it), but the temperature range of the AVR isn't one of them!
+There are *lots* of reasons not to set up an unlicensed 'still with a control board in the reboiler (legal, chemical and fire safety, product flavor, sanity, or the difficulty of water-and-ethanol-proofing it), but the temperature range of the AVR isn't one of them!
 Even if it's sitting in boiling water, that's no hotter than 100C.
 In spec!

 The internal oscillator can be used at 1 MHz, or any increment of 4 beyond that up to and including 32 MHz (note that this is 1/3rd more than max rating).
 For compatibility with tinyAVR, we also offer 5/10 MHz (generated by dividing 20 MHz).
 Speeds above the rated maximum should be regarded as unreliable, and one should not expect them to achieve that over the whole temperature range.
 Not all of the possible speeds that the oscillator can be tuned to